ideaChenGo/FS2/README.md

 ### Credits

 [tablatronix WiFiManager](https://github.com/tzapu/WiFiManager) The amazing, configurable, extendable WiFiManager library made by tablatronix is the ground basement of this Camera

-[Arducam](http://www.arducam.com) This camera has enabled many hobby electronic enthusiasts to make very interesting applications, with this Espressif chips, but also with Raspberry Pi.
+[Arducam](http://www.arducam.com) This camera has enabled many hobby electronic enthusiasts to make very interesting applications, with this Espressif chips, but also with Raspberry Pi

 [3D-Print the FS2 Camera](https://www.thingiverse.com/thing:3135141)

 [Fasani](https://fasani.de) Lead programmer of this project